lyove/next-popover/README.md

 ![Header Image](public/Popover.png)

-Next-Popover is a smart popover library that can automatically pop up at a suitable position adjacent to the trigger.
+Next-Popover is a lightweight and simple popover, tooltip, dropdown library, with no other dependencies, and Typescript friendly.

 [![Demo](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/next-popover-vywrrk)